Envel-Nikita-Gutsenkov/Goodmc.-Original.-Source-code.-/server/plugins/RealisticWorldGenerator/readme.txt

 #
 # Game version: 1.15.2
 # RWG version: 4.10
-# Configuration version: 2.5
+# Configuration version: 2.6 STABLE
 # Server: 4+GB RAM, 4+ cores
 # Others: It is recommended to use only on maps with the "large biomes" parameter.
-# Intended for use only after pre-generation (https://www.spigotmc.org/resources/chunkmaster.71351/).
+# Intended for use only after pre-generation on SPIGOT (https://www.spigotmc.org/resources/worldborder.60905/).
 #
 #
 # ░░░░░░░░░░░░░░░░▄▓▄